patternhelloworld/spring-security-oauth2-password-jpa-implementation/README.md

 * Authentication management based on a combination of username, client ID, and App-Token
   * What is an App-Token?
 An App-Token is a new access token generated each time the same account logs in.
 If the token values are the same, the same access token is shared.
 * Separated UserDetails implementation for Admin and Customer roles as an example.
 (This can be extended as desired by implementing ``UserDetailsServiceFactory``)
+* For versions greater than or equal to v3, including the latest version (Spring Security 6), provide MySQL DDL, which consists of ``oauth2_authorization`` and ``oauth2_registered_client``.
-* Provide MySQL DDL, which consists of oauth\_access\_token, oauth\_refresh\_token and oauth\_client\_details, which is tables in Security 5.
-As I mean to migrate current security system to Security 6, I haven't changed them to the ``authorization`` table indicated in https://github.com/spring-projects/spring-authorization-server.
+* For v2 (Spring Security 5), provide MySQL DDL, which consists of ``oauth_access_token, oauth_refresh_token and oauth_client_details``, which are tables in Security 5.
+As I meant to migrate current security system to Security 6 back then, I hadn't changed them to the ``oauth2_authorization`` table indicated in https://github.com/spring-projects/spring-authorization-server.

 * Application of Spring Rest Docs

 ## Dependencies